You can follow these steps and watch the video tutorials on this page to complete your literature search.

 A library database is an organized collection of published information.
 In a database, you might find articles from scholarly journals, magazines, and newspapers, or other types of information.

-The library has specialized databases for many subjects, such as psychology, nursing, history.
+The library has specialized databases for many subjects, such as psychology, nursing, and history.
 You can choose a database that matches your subject to find information and resources for your literature search.

 This is the second in the Creating Search Statements series and builds on Creating Search Statements: Find Keywords, in this tutorial you will learn how combine your keywords in order to search specific library databases.